ravenwolfza/JSSPExample/README.md

-# Random String Generator JSSP Example
+# K2 JSSP Random String Generator Example

 In this example we first define the **metadata** section including a **service key**.
 Then the **ondescribe** section describes an **object (randomstring)** with a **property (returnString)** and a **method (generateCode)**